-The device is shipped with all sectors unprotected.
-AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlashTM Service.
+The device is shipped with all sector groups unprotected.
+AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlash[TM] Service.
 Contact an AMD representative for details.

-It is possible to determine whether a sector is protected or unprotected.
+It is possible to determine whether a sector group is protected or unprotected.
 See "Autoselect Mode" for details.